bhoudu/jump-gouache/README.md

 - [Long](https://www.npmjs.com/package/long) : necessary for using 64 bit integer values and bitwise operations on such integers
 - [Bignumber.js](https://www.npmjs.com/package/bignumber.js) : necessary for using 64 bit float values
 - [FNV-plus](https://www.npmjs.com/package/fnv-plus) : used to hash strings into integers (32 bit or 64 bit)
+- [Murmurhash3js](https://www.npmjs.com/package/murmurhash3js) : used to hash strings into integers (32 bit only)